sliwhu/TED_Talks_Analysis/README.md

 #### Conclusions
 ##### section 2.1
 * Analysis results are drastically different using different definition of popularity!
+* The comparision of my top 10 list with the most popular talks list on the TED official website indicate TED mostly consider number of views as their criteria for popularity.
+Much less emphasis were put on number of comments/comments per view/number of languages.

 ##### section 2.2.1
 * Technology, entertainment and design are belong to the top 10 popular topics, but technology, culture, science and global issues are the most top popular topics.